mrjinxy/Styleguide/README.md

 ## Getting Started

-Views > layouts > default.html -  This is the base layout fro the styleguide.
+Views > layouts > default.html -  This is the base layout for the styleguide.
 Add the link to your CSS and JS files here.
 Then start to make each component.